 Compensated absences are generally liquidated by the general fund for governmental activities.
-OPEB liabilities will be liquidated by the general fund for governmental activities and the water pollution control fund, solid waste fund and stormwater management fund for business-type activities.
+OPEB liabilities will be liquidated by the general fund for governmental activities and the wastewater fund, solid waste fund and stormwater management fund for business-type activities.

 The following tables indicate future debt service requirements for Governmental Activities: